-Today the State Government announced it will begin planning for a new marine park across Exmouth Gulf.
+On 5 September, the State Government confirmed it will establish a marine park across the entire Exmouth Gulf.

 Originally recommended by the State Government in December 2021, fishers have been waiting for further details on this marine park for almost four years.

-Today’s announcement includes a proposal from Government to implement no-catch sanctuary zones in at least 30% of the proposed park area.
+Today’s announcement includes a proposal from Government to implement no-catch sanctuary zones in at least 30 per cent of the proposed park area.
 Recfishwest believes that locking in an arbitrary target for sanctuary zones before park boundaries or local needs are even discussed is completely premature.

 The recent South Coast Marine Park process showed what happens when local communities are not genuinely engaged from the outset – it became contentious and divisive.
 Fishers want confidence that Exmouth Gulf will be handled differently.
 We have been assured that this planning phase will adopt a more inclusive, co-design approach, and Recfishwest will work to hold the Government to this commitment.